fabianegli/bioenc/README.md

 Copyright © 2019 by Fabian Egli.
 All Rights Reserved.

-This repository and all its contents are copyrighted to the fullest extent the law permits.
+This repository and all its contents are protected to the fullest extent the law permits.
 All contents, including, but not limited to, original ideas, considerations on performance impacts of encoding changes, performance tests, encoding proposals and font proposals may not be used for any purpose.
 You can